Let us fathom a difference among sympathy, empathy, and compassion.

-A big realization is coming up…
+A big realization coming up…

-Trust me, the pain becomes unbearable gradually and starts killing you from inside.
-And eventually, your self-respect and esteem get affected significantly.
-I guess you must have felt it at some point in your lives.
+Trust me, the pain becomes unbearable and kills you from inside.
+Eventually, your self-respect and esteem get affected significantly.
+You must have felt it at some point in your lives.

-It is not when you feel sympathy towards others, they are suffering.
-Yes, it is not that when you wake up, it’s morning.
+Not when you realize it, people’s plight shall commence.
+They are already suffering.
 Sympathizing can only provide comfort to your mind, not theirs.
-If you really want to soothe their minds, you need to start acting on the situation.
+If you want to soothe their minds, you need to act on the situation.

-It is understandable that you are troubled in your lives to an extent that you are not able to sense the plight of others.
-Nonetheless, if your conscious mind can feel that something is going wrong around you, and you can contribute to the change, lash onto the opportunity now.
+It is understandable that you are facing problems to an extent that you cannot sense the plight of others.
+But if your conscious mind can feel that something is wrong, and you can contribute to the change, lash onto the opportunity now.